pebreo/pebreo.github.io/midgame/part3-polyamory.md

 * **The Green Debate:** Marijuana, demonized for decades, is now finding acceptance for both medical and recreational uses.
 This shift reflects a growing openness to explore alternative treatments and redefine our relationship with psychoactive substances.

-* **Beyond Monogamy:** Open relationships, once considered taboo, are being discussed more openly as people explore different ways to structure love and intimacy.
-Whether this becomes mainstream remains to be seen, but it highlights the ongoing evolution of our understanding of human connection.
+* **Beyond Monogamy:**  Whether polyamory & ENM becomes mainstream remains to be seen.
+History, however, points to yes.

 These are just a few examples of how societal norms have shifted, embracing once-deviant behaviors.
 This is a pattern we've seen before.
 In my experience, venturing outside your comfort zones, enriches your life.
 The journey continues, and finding a different relationship path can lead to pain and heartache but also wonderful possibilities.